devam12/Event-Management/README.md

-# Event-Management
+# Event-Management-

-Download all the .c files in project
+- Download all the .c files in project
-Run the one by one command stored in run.txt
+- Run the one by one command stored in run.txt